 - Anti-Climax Boss: After the tough fights against Baal's last form and the Gaia Core, Gaia's second form is a total pushover as it only attacks the party with low-level spells like Snooze and can be easily bested with normal attacks.
-Of course, given the hell that the previous two boss fights feel like, it's like a breather after the real challenge, so it isn't that big of a deal.
+Of course, given the hell that the previous two boss fights feel like, it's like a breather after the real challenge, so it isn't that big a deal.

 - Awesome Music: